-Green Dot is a national initiative that’s all about bystander intervention, specifically when you see signs related to power-based, interpersonal violence.
-This movement was developed by psychologists and public health social scientists to help prevent acts of harm – like sexual abuse, harassment, and dating violence.
+Green Dot is a national initiative that is all about bystander intervention.
+This program was researched and developed by psychologists and public health experts to prevent acts of harm – like sexual abuse, harassment, and dating violence.
 It has been shown to reduce rates of abuse in a community after only 5 years.

 The goal of Green Dot is to normalize bystander intervention, and to make the following two norms a reality in our community:

 1. We don’t tolerate abuse in our community

 2. Everyone has a role to play in prevention

 The SARA Prevention Team partners with local high schools to facilitate Green Dot so that students and teachers can work together to create a safer community for everyone.
 Green Dot training, events, and resources teach how to intervene if you notice signs that a situation is high risk for sexual assault, sexual harassment, child abuse, and/or racial discrimination while keeping yourself safe as well.

 No one has to do everything.

 A red dot is an action, or a choice, that one person makes to harm another person.

 What is a “Green Dot”?